cypress-io/cypress-documentation/source/guides/dashboard/smart-orchestration.md

 ## Toggle cancellation of test runs upon first failure

+{% note success "{% fa fa-star %} Premium Dashboard Feature" %}
+**Canceling test runs when a test fails** is a *Smart Orchestration* feature available to users with a {% url "Business Dashboard plan" https://cypress.io/pricing %}.
+{% endnote %}

 Controlling cancellation of test runs upon the first failed test is a *Smart Orchestration* feature that is managed within a project's settings.

 {% note warning "Consideration for Teams" %}
+If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to disable run cancellation upon first failure, so **all failing tests can be surfaced for each test run**.
+{% endnote %}

+{% note info "Consideration for Teams" %}
 If your development, testing, or QA teams operate in a highly collaborative workflow where multiple people are working on various test failures at the same time, it may be helpful to disable run cancellation upon first failure, so **all failing tests can be surfaced for each test run**.
 {% endnote %}

 To enable or disable this feature: